-Start with these to find newspaper, magazine, or journal articles.
+Start with these resources to find newspaper, magazine, or journal articles, and sometimes e-books and books.
 More databases are available through our Find Resources by Subject guides.
 HINT: Look for ways to limit your search, such as Publication Date or by type of article (Scholarly Articles ...(Peer Reviewed).

 What's a "peer-review journal"?
 And why does it matter to me?